bnu05pp/gStoreD/README.md

 When the program finish answering the query, the SPARQL matches are written in the file named `finalRes.txt`.

-*gStoreD 1.0 only support simple “select” queries now.*
+*gStoreD 1.0 only support simple 鈥渟elect鈥?queries now.*

 We also take dbpedia_example_distgStore.n3 as an example.